Are you asking yourself … Can I use my Seagate Expansion with a Mac?

 Use all the usual ways you normally pick your files.
 And drag them across to the finder window on your Seagate Expansion drive.

-If the files on your Seagate Expansion are your only copy of your files.
+If the files on your Expansion external hard drive are your only copy of your files.

 Do this before ejecting and plugging out your Expansion external drive.

-Otherwise ghost images of the files could still appear on your Seagate Expansion.
+Otherwise ghost images of the deleted files could still appear on your external drive.

 Be sure to Eject the drive from your Mac before plugging out your USB cable.

 You do this by right clicking on your Seagate Expansion’s icon on your desktop.
 And then choose Eject.